dangerousness/kube_cluster_deployer/README.md

 * At least 3 Ubuntu servers virtual or physical

-* All must have IPs that you can be reached from a deploy machine running the ansible scripts
+* All must have IPs that can be reached from a deploy machine running the ansible scripts

 * All servers need to be able to reach eachother as well as connect out to the internet